crusher-dev/crusher/README.md

 ![Crusher demo for test creation, running, cli](https://user-images.githubusercontent.com/6849438/204720236-4139dae2-a0e6-4ce6-a9fb-ab6788ec3cc9.gif)

-You can create test using low-code and add code.
+You can create tests using low-code and add code.
 You can literally start testing in 5 mins.

 or [download binary](https://docs.crusher.dev/getting-started/create-your-first-test#or-install-recorder)